smart-data-models/dataModel.SatelliteImagery/EOProduct/doc/spec_DE.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     observedBy:
-      description: 'The ID of the instrument that the product was observed by'
+      description: The ID of the instrument that the product was observed by
       format: uri
       type: string
       x-ngsi:
         type: Relationship
     orbitDirection:
-      description: 'The orbit pass orientation'
+      description: The orbit pass orientation
       enum:
         - Ascending
         - Descending